 “So I chose to study engineering.
 I then went on to design satellites, which also functioned as telescopes.
 I knew at that point that I wanted to work in astronomy,” Keith said.

 After five years designing satellite equipment, he started a PhD in Astronomy.
 “It was the most fun and least responsible thing I could think of doing at the time”.

 Now, as our principal research engineer for space and astronomy, Keith has been re-engineering functions of our ASKAP radio telescope.
 He’s seeking out and analysing an elusive mystery of the Universe: fast radio bursts.
-His work has been recognised in a flurry of awards, including the Malcolm McIntosh Prize for Physical Scientist of the Year in the 2021 Prime Minister’s Prizes for Science.
+His work has been recognised in a flurry of awards, including the Academy of Science’s Pawsey Medal, and the Malcolm McIntosh Prize for Physical Scientist of the Year in the 2021 Prime Minister’s Prizes for Science.
 Keith’s work has helped to open up a whole new area of research in radio astronomy.